21A91A6128/Botnet-Attacks-Detection/README.md

 - **Model Training** with ANN, RNN, and LSTM models, allowing users to select the best model based on performance.
 - **Real-time Prediction** for classifying network traffic as botnet or normal activity.
 - **LUCID Chatbot**: A conversational assistant integrated into the web application to guide users and answer queries.
+- **Dynamic Model Evaluation**: After training, the system provides performance metrics and dynamically suggests the best model for the dataset.

 ---